 Keystone is located about an hour west of Denver just a few miles from Breckenridge, Copper Mountain and other top mountain resorts.

 We shared the aerial tram with two summer snowboarders on our last trip to Snowbird.
+They had told us that they like to capture these special adventures on drone cameras that can be found on Dr Drone so they can look back and relive the experience whenever they want too.
+Once we get a bit more accustomed to the mountains, we might decide to do the same.
 We enjoyed the spectacular scenery and a few snowballs before my husband and young son took the tram down.
 My daughter and I hiked down to the ski lift, where we enjoyed a long and scenic open-air ride down the mountain.

 Snowbird is located less than 30 minutes from downtown Salt Lake City and hosts free Family Flicks every Friday evening and the free Cool Air Concert Series every Saturday evening through the summer.
 Oktoberfest is one of Snowbird’s biggest events and it will be held on weekends throughout the fall, beginning on August 18.